mdtareque/Github-community-repo-notes/tech_notes_n_quick_ref_codes/java/myGatheredPoints.md

    - Don't Use Assert Expressions that Can Cause Side Effects!

-If a parent constructor throws a check or uncheck exception, the child needs write the consutructor throwing same exception atleast or a broader
+- If a parent constructor throws a check or uncheck exception, the child needs write the consutructor throwing same exception atleast or a broader

+- wait() throws InterruptedException

+- Arrays.sort() throw Runtime Error is object is not comparable
+- Collections.sort() give compile time error if object is not comparable

+- advanced for can't be used over a iterator

+- Integer parse gives NumberFormatException not NullPointerException if we pass null

+- Thread MAX(10), NORM(5), MIN(1) priorities